-As described on page 98 of the AHRQ's Making Informed Consent an Informed Choice - Training for Health Care Leaders, the appropriate roles for training include all the following: facility leaders, physicians/independent nurse practitioners/independent physician assistants, nurses or other clinical staff, administrative staff, and interpreters.
+As described on page 98 of the AHRQ's Making Informed Consent an Informed Choice - Training for Health Care Leaders, the appropriate roles for training include all the following: facility leaders, physicians/independent nurse practitioners/independent physician assistants, nurses or other clinical staff, administrative staff in a patient-facing role, and interpreters.
 The training may be tailored to only include relevant materials based on the staff role.
 The goal is for each responsible staff person to be trained in their applicable domains.
 For example:

-- For facility leaders, training on the definition and principles of informed consent and specifics on the facility's informed consent policy is appropriate. - Clinical staff such as physicians and nurses should also be trained in strategies for clear communication, for presenting choices, and for documentation. - For administrative staff and interpreters, participating in the informed consent process should also be trained in documentation.
+- For facility leaders, training on the definition and principles of informed consent and specifics on the facility's informed consent policy is appropriate. - Clinical staff such as physicians and nurses should also be trained in strategies for clear communication, for presenting choices and for documentation, if they are responsible for directly conducting the informed consent process. - For administrative staff in a patient-facing role and interpreters, participating in the informed consent process should also be trained in reviewing and completing documentation.